craflin/umdoc/Doc/manual.md

 A label for cross referencing may be added at the end of the line (see secion~[](#markdown-cross-references)).

+The size of the image in the generated document can be controlled with DPI settings of the image file.

 ## Tables {#tables}

 A table can be inserted by formatting the table with the pipe characters (`|`).